agenieus/HR-DATA-ANALYTICS/README.md

 ## Data Sources
 The data was provided by the SkilHarvest Data Analysis Instructor in xlsx format.
-Data consisted of 1470 rows and 41 columns; totals 60270 an organization staff data just from the raw data
+Data consisted of 1470 rows and 41 columns; totals 60270 data entries about staffs of an organization just from the raw data.
 ![](001rawdata.png)